GovReady/govready-q/deployment/docker/CreatingApps.md

 	├── database.sqlite
 	└── docker_container_run.sh

-This directory structure will not work with a vanilla configuration of GovReady-Q, which will only show apps in the compliance app catalog if it is located in an immediate subdirectory of path that it is configured to load apps from.
-We can instead configure GovReady-Q to load apps from *multiple* locations.
+The default setup from GovReady-Q docker installation only show apps in the compliance app catalog if the app files are located in the immediate subdirectory of path configured to load apps.
+But we can also tell GovReady-Q to load apps from *multiple* locations.
 In this case we will configure GovReady-Q to load apps from two locations:

 	apps/repo1/compliance_apps
 	apps/repo2/compliance_apps